UNH Marine Docent Program

 Benefits of Becoming a Docent

 There are a lot of great reasons to join the UNH Marine Docent program!
-In addition to knowledge, friendships, and adventures, you'll be entitled to use the university library, attend lectures, and audit classes.
+In addition to knowledge, friendships, and adventures, you'll be entitled to use the university library, attend lectures, and have use of the Wildcat transit.

 Veteran Docents would be happy to share their experiences with you if you would like to speak to one – just call the office!